ALVI-Labs/hackathon-2024/README.md

 # Muscle interface hackathon

-## Data
+## Introduction

-### Strcuture.

-We collected data during repetitive motor task.
-Datasets were recorded on healthy persons and person with hand amputation.
-To evaluate your solution we chose on amputee person.
-We collected 3 sessions and did same movements.
-Each session is approximately 20-30 mins.
-We separate it on train/test/submit respectively. train and test have labels, submit has only EMG signals.
+We collected data during repetitive motor tasks.
+The datasets were recorded from healthy individuals and an individual with a hand amputation.
+To evaluate your solution, we selected data from the amputee.
+Three sessions were recorded, with each session lasting approximately 20-30 minutes.
+The data is divided into train, test, and submit sets.
+The train and test sets include labels, while the submit set contains only EMG signals.

-Each person has N .npz files.
-That's data for some task.
+## How to start.
+There're 4 notebooks in notebooks folder.
+- train baseline
+- calculate metrics
+- make submission
+- visaulize prediction

+## Dataset Details
+Each individual has multiple `.npz` files corresponding to different tasks.

+The dataset contains the following components:
+- **data_myo**: Preprocessed and interpolated data from 8 electrodes, recorded at 200 fps.
+- **data_vr**: Interpolated joint quaternions.
+- **data_angles**: Joint angles extracted from `data_vr`.
-Description of the data
+- **myo_ts**: Time series of the myo signals.
-['data_myo', 'data_vr', 'data_angles', 'myo_ts']

-myo consists of 8 electrodes nad were recorded with 200 fps data_myo is preprocess and interpolated data_vr - interpolated joints quanternions data_angles - angles of the joints extracted from data_vr. myo_ts - time series of the myo signals.

-Evaluation will be in the form of angle error.

-- MAE on downsamples angles.
-- 200 fps -> 25 fps so 8x downsampl.
+## Evaluation
+Evaluation will be based on the angle error, specifically the Mean Absolute Error (MAE) on downsampled angles.
+The data is downsampled from 200 fps to 25 fps (8x downsampling).

+## Example Submission
-- Example of submission file
+Provide an example of a submission file here.
+See notebooks.

-### Dataset description
+## Dataset Description

-We train model directrly to squeeze dimension.
+We train the model to directly reduce the dimensions.

-Size of the input (8, 256) || Size of the output (20, 32)
+- **Input Size**: (8, 256)
+- **Output Size**: (20, 32)

-In case you want to train model on all people and test on fedya only.
-During dataset creation we preprocess different hands and change orientation of the electrodes for "left" hands.
+If you want to train the model on data from all individuals but test only on the amputee (Fedya), we preprocess different hands and adjust the electrode orientation for "left" hands.

-datasets=['../../data/processed/dataset_v2_blocks',
-        '../../data/processed/dataset_v1_big'],
-hand_type = ['left', 'right'],
-human_type = ['health', 'amputant'],
-test_dataset_list = ['fedya_tropin_standart_elbow_left']
+## Additional Notes
+- **Datasets**: `['../../data/processed/dataset_v2_blocks', '../../data/processed/dataset_v1_big']`
+- **Hand Type**: `['left', 'right']`
+- **Human Type**: `['healthy', 'amputee']`
+- **Test Dataset List**: `['fedya_tropin_standart_elbow_left']`